Xavier Hutchinson: College career

 Hutchinson attended Blinn College for two years before transferring to Iowa State University.
 In his two years at Blinn, he had 58 receptions for 961 yards and seven touchdowns.
-In his first year at Iowa State in 2020, Hutchinson started all 12 games and led the Big 12 with 64 receptions for 771 yards with four touchdowns.
+In his first year at Iowa State in 2020, Hutchinson started all 12 games and led the Big 12 Conference with 64 receptions for 771 yards with four touchdowns.
 In 2021, he started 12 of 13 games and had a school-record 83 receptions for 987 yards and five touchdowns.
-Hutchinson returned to Iowa State for the 2022 season, rather than enter the 2022 NFL Draft.
+Hutchinson returned to Iowa State for the 2022 season, rather than enter the 2022 NFL draft.

 Statistics

+Professional career

+Hutchinson was selected by the Houston Texans in the sixth round, 205th overall, of the 2023 NFL draft.
+As a rookie, he appeared in 16 games.
+He had eight receptions for 90 yards and played a role on special teams.
+In the 2024 season, he had 12 receptions for 117 yards in 16 games and three starts.